-Employee safety performance monitoring should be naturally included in all performance reviews.
+Employee safety performance monitoring should be naturally included in all performance reviews and a condition for career advancement.
 There should be no “separate” safety reviews.
 Safety needs to be considered on par with any other quality performance requirement of the employee’s position.

 Fortunately, setting up employee performance monitoring is fairly straightforward.
 To learn how to do this, see the workflow: